The-Aether-Team/The-Aether-II/README.md

 When working on the code, it is **mandatory** to keep consistent use of the Gilded Games' Formatting and Cleanup settings.
 We _will_ revert commits that do not adhere to it.

 1. In Eclipse, select the Aether project, and go to `Project > Properties > Java Code Style (in the left sidebar) > Clean Up`.
-Import the `eclipse-cleanup.xml` which is in the root directory of the repo.
+Import the `eclipse-cleanup.xml` found in the `eclipse` folder.

 2. Repeat this for the Formatter settings by going to `Java Code Style > Formatter` and choosing the `eclipse-formatter.xml`.